 About the BioMedical Admissions Test (BMAT)

-The BioMedical Admissions Test (BMAT) is a subject-specific admissions test for applicants to medicine, veterinary medicine and similar courses at universities where the majority of applicants have followed a predominantly UK-based school science curriculum.
+The BioMedical Admissions Test (BMAT) is a subject-specific admissions test for applicants to medicine, veterinary medicine and similar courses at universities.

 The BMAT is a 2-hour, pen-and-paper test divided into three sections.
 It does not require a lot of extra study as it is a test of skills and knowledge that learners are expected to have already.
 The BMAT is owned and administered by the Admissions Testing Service.